By Roy Burner - Minister of the Gospel

-Are we, as a nation, actively seeking God as before?
-Has our permissive society rejected God for pleasure-seeking activities which His Word condemns?
+Are once godly nations actively seeking God as before?
+Has a permissive society rejected God for pleasure-seeking activities which His Word condemns?
 Has the abundance of evil made God one's foe?
 Will it not necessitate a return to God, rather than reject Him, to see one's former peace and prosperity rise as before?

 There is a cesspool of wickedness that is being consumed by our society; with many churches having compromised there stand.
 Many have allowed the ungodly traits of the world to dominate the scene rather seeking the closeness that Christ demands of His disciples.
 One's inability to totally dedicate their lives; brings up the issue of a friend or foe relationship.

 Scripture reveals that the friendship with the world is enmity with God.
 Whosoever therefore makes himself a friend of the world is an enemy of God (James 4:4).
 One cannot be both a lover of God and lover of the world (1 John 2:15-16).
 One cannot straddle the fence; as Jesus so amply revealed in describing the requirement for bearing one's cross as His disciple (Luke 14:27).

 One needs to be careful as to who they identify with; in the friend or foe concept, ready to embrace but careful to be not deceived into accepting those who appear as a lamb; but in reality are a ravening wolf, as illustrated by our Lord (Matthew 7:15).